-Our office is located in the Chemistry Building (C021) and our office staff can be reached at (812)855-2700.
-If you are a prospective student or need to make an advising appointment, feel free to contact our chemistry advisor, Carly Friedman to set up an on-campus visit.
+Our office is located in the Chemistry Building (C021) and our office staff can be reached at (812) 855-2700.
+If you are a prospective student or need to make an advising appointment, feel free to contact one of our chemistry advisor, Carly Friedman or Carlin Schrag to set up an on-campus visit.

 What Do Our Students Do with a Chemistry Degree?

 One third of our graduating seniors in chemistry and biochemistry attend graduate school, often recruited by the best graduate schools in the nation.

 One third of our graduating seniors enter the workforce in an industrial position.

 - One third of our graduating seniors are accepted into the best post-professional schools (e.g. medical, dental, optometry, pharmacy, veterinary, physician's assistant, chiropractor, and law schools), where a small number of students pursue combined M.D./Ph.D. degrees in biochemistry and medicine.

 Undergraduates who wish to teach chemistry may wish to pursue our new B.S.
 Chemistry/M.S.
 Education dual degree that can be accomplished in five years.
 This degree is designed for students who wish to teach at either secondary schools or community colleges while providing a strong and versatile enough background to be employed in industry.